wofsauge/IsaacDocs/docs/enums/ModCallbacks.md

 |[ ](#){: .abrep .tooltip .badge }|11 |MC_ENTITY_TAKE_DMG {: .copyable } | (Entity [[Entity](../Entity.md)],<br>Amount [float],<br>[DamageFlags](DamageFlag.md) [int],<br>Source [[EntityRef](../EntityRef.md)],<br>CountdownFrames [int])|[EntityType](EntityType.md) | boolean |

 ### MC_POST_CURSE_EVAL {: .copyable }

+This callback is fired after the current Level has calculated it's seeded curses but before obligatory curses are applied or banned curses are removed (mainly due to challenges).

+If the player enters a level with the Black Candle effect, this callback is skipped.

-Curses is a bitmask containing current [curses](LevelCurse.md).
-Called after the current Level applied it's curses.
-Returns the new curse bitmask.
+Curses is a bitmask containing current [curses](LevelCurse.md). if a number is returned it will be used as the new curse bitmask, overwriting the original one.
 Use `Isaac.GetCurseIdByName()` to get the curseID.

 If a number is returned, it will be the "Curses" arg for later executed callbacks.